romansko/22916/README.md

 A very simple, probably bugged, web quiz app designed to practice 22916 Software Engineering exam questions.

+The questions are mainly taken from the various exams of the course [22916 Software Engineering](https://www.openu.ac.il/courses/22916.htm).

 <br/>

 ## Getting Started